-INITIAL PUBLIC OFFER OF UPTO 36,00,000 EQUITY SHARES OF FACE VALUE OF ₹ 10/- EACH (THE "EQUITY SHARES") OF AZTEC FLUIDS & MACHINERY LIMITED (FORMERLY KNOWN AS AZTEC FLUIDS & MACHINERY PRIVATE LIMITED) ("OUR COMPANY" OR "AFML" OR "THE ISSUER") AT AN ISSUE PRICE OF ₹ 67 PER EQUITY SHARE FOR CASH, AGGREGATING UP TO ₹ 2,412.00 LAKHS ("PUBLIC ISSUE") OUT OF WHICH 1,82,000 EQUITY SHARES OF FACE VALUE OF ₹ 10 EACH, AT AN ISSUE PRICE OF ₹ 67 PER EQUITY SHARE FOR CASH, AGGREGATING ₹ 121.94 LAKHS WILL BE RESERVED FOR SUBSCRIPTION BY THE MARKET MAKER TO THE ISSUE (THE "MARKET MAKER RESERVATION PORTION").
-THE PUBLIC ISSUE LESS MARKET MAKER RESERVATION PORTION I.E., ISSUE OF 34,18,000 EQUITY SHARES OF FACE VALUE OF ₹ 10 EACH, AT AN ISSUE PRICE OF ₹ 67 PER EQUITY SHARE FOR CASH, AGGREGATING UPTO ₹ 2290.06 LAKHS IS HEREIN AFTER REFERRED TO AS THE "NET ISSUE".
+INITIAL PUBLIC OFFER OF UPTO 36,00,000 EQUITY SHARES OF FACE VALUE OF ₹ 10/- EACH (THE "EQUITY SHARES") OF AZTEC FLUIDS & MACHINERY LIMITED (FORMERLY KNOWN AS AZTEC FLUIDS & MACHINERY PRIVATE LIMITED) ("OUR COMPANY" OR "AFML" OR "THE ISSUER") AT AN ISSUE PRICE OF ₹ [♠] PER EQUITY SHARE FOR CASH, AGGREGATING UP TO ₹ [♠] LAKHS ("PUBLIC ISSUE") OUT OF WHICH 1,82,000 EQUITY SHARES OF FACE VALUE OF ₹ 10 EACH, AT AN ISSUE PRICE OF ₹ [♠] PER EQUITY SHARE FOR CASH, AGGREGATING ₹ [♠] LAKHS WILL BE RESERVED FOR SUBSCRIPTION BY THE MARKET MAKER TO THE ISSUE (THE "MARKET MAKER RESERVATION PORTION").
+THE PUBLIC ISSUE LESS MARKET MAKER RESERVATION PORTION I.E., ISSUE OF 34,18,000 EQUITY SHARES OF FACE VALUE OF ₹ 10 EACH, AT AN ISSUE PRICE OF ₹ [♠] PER EQUITY SHARE FOR CASH, AGGREGATING UPTO ₹ [♠] LAKHS IS HEREIN AFTER REFERRED TO AS THE "NET ISSUE".
 THE PUBLIC ISSUE AND NET ISSUE WILL CONSTITUTE 26.47% and 25.13% RESPECTIVELY OF THE POST- ISSUE PAID-UP EQUITY SHARE CAPITAL OF OUR COMPANY.
-Subject to finalization of Basis of Allotment.

-THE PRICE BAND AND THE MINIMUM BID LOT WAS DECIDED BY OUR COMPANY IN CONSULTATION WITH THE BRLM AND WASADVERTISED IN ALL EDITION OF BUSINESS STANDARD (A WIDELY CIRCULATED ENGLISH NATIONAL DAILY NEWSPAPER) AND ALL EDITION OF BUSINESS STANDARD (A WIDELY CIRCULATED HINDI NATIONAL DAILY NEWSPAPER, AND AHMEDABAD EDITION OF AHMEDABAD EXPRESS, A GUJARATI REGIONAL NEWSPAPER (GUJARATI BEING THE REGIONAL LANGUAGE OF AHMEDABAD WHERE OUR REGISTERED OFFICE IS LOCATED), AT LEAST TWO WORKING DAYS PRIOR TO THE BID/ISSUE OPENING DATE AND WAS MADE AVAILABLE TO THE SME PLATFORM OF BSE ("BSE SME") FOR THE PURPOSES OF UPLOADING ON THEIR WEBSITE
+THE PRICE BAND AND THE MINIMUM BID LOT WILL BE DECIDED BY OUR COMPANY IN CONSULTATION WITH THE BRLM AND WILL BE ADVERTISED IN ALL EDITION OF BUSINESS STANDARD (A WIDELY CIRCULATED HINDI NATIONAL DAILY NEWSPAPER, AND AHMEDABAD EDITION OF AHMEDABAD EXPRESS, A GUJARATI REGIONAL NEWSPAPER (GUJARATI BEING THE REGIONAL LANGUAGE OF AHMEDABAD WHERE OUR REGISTERED OFFICE IS LOCATED), AT LEAST TWO WORKING DAYS PRIOR TO THE BID/ISSUE OPENING DATE AND SHALL BE MADE AVAILABLE TO THE SME PLATFORM OF BSE ("BSE SME") FOR THE PURPOSES OF UPLOADING ON THEIR WEBSITE